belset/FlatValidator/src/FlatValidator.DependencyInjection/README.md

-﻿The `FlatValidator` is a validation library for .NET that delivers an high performance and memory prudence by using lambda-based and strongly-typed rules.
+﻿The `FlatValidator` is a validation library for .NET that delivers an high-performance and memory prudence by using lambda-based and strongly-typed rules.

-The `FlatValidator.DependencyInjection` package extends the `FlatValidator` package to provide a possibility to register all custom inherited validators in the `IServiceCollection` (Microsoft.Extensions.Dependencyinjection.Abstractions) automatically.
+The `FlatValidator.DependencyInjection` package extends the `FlatValidator` package to register all custom inherited validators in the `IServiceCollection` (Microsoft.Extensions.Dependencyinjection.Abstractions) automatically.

 ```c#
 public static IServiceCollection AddCustomValidators(this IServiceCollection services)